ignacionr/cpp-intro/README.md

 ### Function Overloading, Default Arguments, Inline Functions, and Function Pointers in C++

-Here's an overview that could be added to Lesson 6:

 - **Function Overloading**: C++ allows defining multiple functions with the same name but different parameters.
 This enables more flexible and intuitive function usage.

   ```cpp